CBSE Class 12 Organic Chemistry Formulas & Reactions 2025

 1. From Alkenes

-• By Addition of Hydrogen Halide
+• Addition of hydrogen halides:

 In the case of unsymmetrical alkenes; Markovnikov’s Rule: